 Correcting a Hydrogen Deficiency

 Hydrogen ions play a role in a soil’s pH level, which in turn affects the availability of soil nutrients, making some nutrients more readily available and others less available.
 The element H and the molecule H2 hold a neutral charge and as such do not affect the pH of soil or water; but as hydrogen adds or drops electrons, the hydrogen ions can become positively or negatively charged.
 A negatively charged hydrogen ion has an acidifying effect while a positively charged hydrogen ion has an alkalizing effect.
 Most nutrients are available in the 6.0 to 7.0 range.
 Therefore, maintaining a healthy pH range is critical to plant health and growth.
 Altering a soil’s pH level can be a slow process affected by soil texture, temperature, moisture levels and the organic content in the soil.
-A few products available for this purpose are elemental sulfur, sulfuric acid, ferrous sulfate and aluminum sulfate.
+To lower soil pH add elemental sulfur, sulfuric acid, ferrous sulfate or aluminum sulfate.
 Elemental sulfur is safe but slow to lower pH, requiring 6 months or more for soil bacteria to convert it to sulfuric acid.
 Ferrous sulfate (which also will add iron to the soil) and aluminum sulfate (which can be toxic to some plants) are quicker.
 Sulfuric acid applications are the fastest, but dangerous and require specialized equipment and specially trained applicators.
 To raise a soils pH add ground agricultural limestone or other form of lime.

 Before you begin adding fertilizers to the soil make sure other factors such as cool soil temperatures, nutrient imbalances, soil compaction, soil water content (to wet or to dry) and soil pH are not the cause of the deficiency.
 Correct these problems first, then test your soil for the suspected deficient nutrient(s) and adjust accordingly.